anominous/get/README.md

 Start of a line:
 [ ] The thread has been skipped
 [!]
-The thread has been blacklisted (the first word after this is the matching blacklist entry) [*] The thread is watched, but no new images have been found [+] The thread is watched, and has new images
+The thread has been blacklisted (the first word after this is the matching blacklist entry) [*] The thread is being watched, but no new images have been found [+] The thread is being watched, and has new images [i] The thread is being watched, but its image number is too low (option min_images)

 End of a line:
 [+number] Number of new images that are downloaded
-[-] The thread has new images, but either you already have them or they are of a type you don't want to download
+[-] The thread has new images, but either you already have them,
+    or they are of a type you don't want to download
 ```

 ####Advanced Options